krypton-wallet/wallet-program/README.md

-# SolMate Wallet
+# Krypton Wallet Smart Contract

-Introducing SolMate, a Solana smart contract wallet with multisig social recovery, eliminating fear of losing your private key and improving usability and security with advanced features.
+Introducing Krypton, a Solana smart contract wallet with multisig social recovery, eliminating fear of losing your private key and improving usability and security with advanced features.

 ## Key Features